The Badwater Basin in Death Valley is 282 feet below sea level. It’s the lowest point in the United States (and all of North America, in fact.)

 Near the pool, you’ll find the salt flats, a crusty mass of land that feels like dried-up mud.
 You can walk out onto the salt flats if you like.
 The complete absence of any greenery or rocks makes this a really strange place to stand on.

-So go to Death Valley National Park and check out Badwater.
-Just don’t forget to bring plenty of water.
+So go to Death Valley National Park and check out the Badwater salt flats and the pool.
+But don’t forget to bring plenty of water.
 And wear sunscreen.
 And a hat.
 Otherwise, you might get fried like an egg.
 Or so I hear.